zpelgrims/lentil/www/readme.md

 - [ ] Payment model
 	- [x] Paypal is great, but it would be best to also support credit/debit cards since the primary target are studios, not necessarily individuals.
-	- [ ] Create a cart so people can do checkouts of multiple lenses at once
+	- [x] Create a cart so people can do checkouts of multiple lenses at once
+	- [x] Create cart page to display items added to cart before checkout

 - [ ] Lens expansion on-click